-Curing live rock in a separate curing setup is the best way to handle it before placing it into a new saltwater system you are just starting.
+Curing live rock in a separate curing setup is the best way to handle it before placing it into a new saltwater aquarium.
 Unfortunately, this is not always practical for everyone, as you may not have the extra room or equipment to do so.
-If the only container you have to work with to cure live rock in is the tank you are setting up as your main aquarium, here is a simple way to cure it inside the aquarium, preferably before you add substrate and start aqua scaping the rocks.
+If the only container you have to work with to cure live rock in is the tank you are setting up as your main aquarium, here is a simple way to cure it inside the aquarium, preferably before you add substrate and start aquascaping the rocks.

-- If the aquarium is empty, you can either fill it about 1/2 full with prepared saltwater or mix the saltwater solution in the tank if you need to, then remove about 1/2 of the saltwater when it is ready for use.
+- If the aquarium is empty, you can either fill it about half full with prepared saltwater or mix the saltwater solution in the tank if you need to, then remove about half of the saltwater when it is ready for use.

-- Only turn on the heater(s), and water/powerhead pump for oxygenation and circulation.
+- Turn on the heater(s), and water filter/powerhead pump for oxygenation and water circulation.

 - Now start aquascaping the tank.

-- This procedure is best done using a bare tank.
-Why?
-Because when die-off occurs, the dead or dying organic matter that creates ammonia can more easily be removed as it accumulates, which in turn helps to shorten the rock curing or cycling time.
-This also prevents excess organic matter from building up in the substrate, which can lead to high nitrate and problems with brown diatom and other type algae blooms during and after the aquarium cycling process.
+This procedure is best done using a bare tank.
+When die-off occurs, the dead or dying organic matter that creates ammonia can more easily be removed as it accumulates, which in turn helps to shorten the rock curing or cycling time.
+This also prevents excess organic matter from building up in the substrate, which can lead to high nitrate and problems with brown diatom and other algae blooms during and after the aquarium cycling process.

 You can opt to bypass curing the live rock altogether, but it is suggested to consider allowing the rocks to cure for at least a few days in this way, before adding the substrate and aquascaping the rocks.